feodal01/task-tracker-mcp/README.md

 Want to contribute?
 Fork the repository and submit a pull request.

 ## Contacts
-If you have any questions, contact the author at: your_email@example.com
+If you have any questions, contact me at: evgenyorlov1991@gmail.com